Design and Access Statements

 As of the 25th June 2013 the requirement to submit a Design and Access Statement with a planning application has been significantly reduced by the effects of the Town and Country Planning (Development Management Procedure)(England)(Amendment) Order 2013.

 When is a Design and Access Statement required?

-Design and Access Statements are required for all planning applications, with the following exceptions:
+Design and Access Statements are only required for the following all planning applications :-

 What is a Design and Access Statement?

 Design and Access Statements are written submissions that explain the design thinking behind a planning application.
 They should show that the applicant has thought carefully about how everyone, including the disabled, elderly and very young will be able to use the places that the applicant wants to build.

 The aim of Design and Access Statements is to aid the provision of high quality developments, and to encourage better informed negotiation and decision-making.